TL;DR

 These exclusive wings promise a consultant-led journey, luxurious hotel-like suites, and a degree of privacy that appeals to many, from international clients to discerning local families.

 However, navigating this exclusive world can be complex.
 The costs are substantial, and understanding what is—and isn't—included in a "package" is crucial.
-This guide will demystify the process, comparing London's top private maternity hospitals and explaining the financial landscape, including the role of private medical insurance.
+This guide compares London's top private maternity hospitals and explains the financial landscape, including the role of private medical insurance.

 Understanding Private Maternity in the UK